Dubai Salik Gates: Total Number, Locations & 2026 Update

 3. Al Mamzar North (Al Ittihad Road)

-This Salik gate is located on Al Ittihad Road, north of Al Mamzar Beach Park.
-The Al Mamzar North Gate helps manage traffic for drivers heading toward Sharjah, especially during peak travel times when congestion is common.
+This Salik gate is situated in the Al Ittihad Road, which is north of the Al Mamzar Beach Park.
+The Al Mamzar North Gate assists in controlling traffic to drivers who are heading to Sharjah particularly during rush periods where traffic congestion is a normal occurrence.

 Why is it Important

-• Reduces traffic jams on the busy Al Ittihad Road.
+• Lessens road congestions at the Al Ittihad Road.

 Toll Gate Instructions